Transactional Outbox Pattern in Microservices

 Duplicates Still Exist, So Consumers Must Be Idempotent

 That is why outbox producers and event consumers must be designed together.
+Consumers should assume the same event may arrive more than once, ordering may not be perfect, and processing may resume after partial completion.

 Polling Publisher vs CDC